jundalisay/spblist/content/en/research/keynes/general-theory/chapter-03b.md

 Moreover, the richer the society, the wider will be the gap* between its actual and its potential production [because the rich are not demanding more].
 - This will lead to more obvious and outrageous defects of the economic system.

-> *Superphysics note: In Economic Superphysics, this is addressed by 2 state funds, an investment fund and a clearing fund.
+{{< n n="In Economic Superphysics, this is addressed by 2 state funds, an investment fund and a clearing fund.
 The investment fund is a mini sovereign wealth fund that funds investments in industries that create basic necessities.
 The clearing fund provides trade financing.
-These close the gap in effective demand and absorb idle money.
+These close the gap in effective demand and absorb idle money." >}}

 A poor society will be prone to consume more of its output [have high effective demand].